Status: Needs improvement

 Where are we now?

-Saskatoon’s average Air Quality was ranked as Good by the Air Quality Index in 2018, but has been showing a downward trend over the past decade.
+Saskatoon’s average Air Quality was ranked as Good by the Air Quality Index in 2019, an improvement compared to the past 5 years but still part of the downward trend seen over the past decade.
 This means that on average residents with severe respiratory ailments now may notice minor effects.
 Prior to 2009 the air quality was ranked Excellent and there were no known health impacts.

 |Year||Average Air Quality Index|